Strawberry Layer Cake

 Alternate the dry ingredients/sourcream/milk.
 Alternate adding the dry ingredients and milk/sourcream, beginning and ending with the dry ingredients.
 Mix on medium speed between additions until incorporated.

 Add strawberry puree.
-Stir in your puree that you made earlier.
+Stir in the reduced strawberry puree that you made earlier.
 Make sure it’s at room temperature.
 So if you made it ahead of time, and kept it in the fridge be sure it’s not cold and brought back to room temperature.

 Add food coloring.
 To make the cake pink, I recommend adding a few drops of red food coloring.
 It’s optional, but definitely helps to make the cake more pink.